Faith lifted up

 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.

 Maybe you gain some encouragement from knowing that Jesus suffered on the earth as we do and comes to our defense in the heavens.
 Maybe that encouragement helps, but you still feel as if you are alone in your struggles.
 We all battle different temptations, and each person’s life is a unique set and pattern of circumstances.
 God is there all the time, but we cannot see him with our eyes and touch him with our hands.
 This might still leave you feeling alone in your suffering, but I think this is part of the design.
 We are not to be isolated spiritual islands connected only to God but not to one another.
-So much of Scripture tells us that we are part of a larger body designed to carry out the will of God as a unit.
+So many of the scriptures tell us that we are part of a larger body designed to carry out the will of God as a unit.
 Perhaps this is why He gives us the desire beyond fellowship with him for fellowship with people like us who we can see with our eyes and touch with our hands.

-God has given us each other for many reasons, and one of the greatest reasons is encouragement.
-I may struggle with some sin I believe is unique to me, but nothing is new under the sun.
-Our enemy wants us to believe that we are the worst and that no one can help us with our struggles.
+God has given us one other for many reasons, and one of the greatest reasons is encouragement.
+I might struggle with some sin I believe is unique to me, but nothing is new under the sun.
+Our great enemy wants us to believe that we are the worst and that no one can help us with our struggles.
 He will try to have us believe that no one could understand, so we should keep our imperfections to ourselves.
 The truth is that the Church is here to consider you, to stir you up in love and good works.
-You are here to do the same for the other members.
+Accordingly, you are here to do the same for the other members.
 Maybe you have sought guidance and encouragement from others only to be disappointed and made to feel “less than”.
 I exhort you to move beyond those disappointments and continue searching for the brothers and sisters who can prop you up as God would have.
 He has designed his Church with this purpose in mind, and He promises that you will find support in her.

 Rom.
 7:14-17